codewithcay/codewithcay/README.md

 I'm a student navigating through my IT foundation year, learning the essentials that'll help me land the perfect apprenticeship.
 Think of me as someone collecting autumn leaves - except instead of leaves, I'm gathering programming skills, one project at a time.

-When I'm not coding, you'll find me with headphones on 🎵, lost in a good book 📚, out for a run 🏃‍♀️, or creating something artsy ✨.
+When I'm not coding, you'll find me with headphones on, lost in a good book, out for a run, or creating something artsy.
 I believe the best code comes from a well-rounded mind!

 ## 🛠️ My Tech Stack